-- Generally, online courses are not accepted for transfer credit; however, for courses taken during any term of 2020, we will make exceptions to this rule.
+- Generally, online courses are not accepted for transfer credit; however, for courses taken during any term of 2020 or Winter 2021, we will make exceptions to this rule.

 - In certain circumstances we will accept Mixed Mode courses (a course which is both online & in person) under the following conditions and with substantial documentation that each of the following requirements is satisfied:

 - At least seventy-five percent of the final course grade is based on assessment that takes place in a proctored environment.